Samalian language

-Samalian was a Semitic language spoken in Samʼal.
+Samalian was a Semitic language spoken and first attested in Samʼal.

 Samalian is primarily known from three inscriptions, the Hadad Statue and the Panamuwa II inscription (KAI 214–215), both unearthed in the late 19th century, and a third known as the Kuttamuwa stele, unearthed in 2008.

 Classification

 Among the Semitic languages, Samalian shows most similarities to Aramaic.
 It has been earlier often considered an outright early dialect of Aramaic, possibly influenced by Canaanite.
 Strong evidence is however absent, and Samalian is best considered an independent member of the Northwest Semitic group, or, together with the Deir Alla Inscription, a sister variety of Aramaic in an "Aramoid" or "Syrian" group.

 Linguistic features

 Features connecting Samalian with Aramaic include: